MichaelCurrin/daylio-csv-parser/README.md

 [![dependency - pandas](https://img.shields.io/badge/dependency-pandas-blue)](https://pypi.org/project/pandas)

 This Python 3 CLI took will convert a Daylio CSV export into a more usable CSV and a SQLite database.
+There are also options to generate reports using stats regression models to find patterns, but this is less needed since Daylio added counts and correlations into their app UI.

 ## About Daylio CSV